Chatter Back End

 The getchatts

-and the value an array of string arrays.
+API will send back all accumulated chatts as a JSON array of string arrays.
 Each string array consists of four elements “username”, “message”, “id”, and “timestamp”.
 For example:

-"chatts": [["username0", "message0", "id0", "timestamp0"],
+["username0", "message0", "id0", "timestamp0"],

 ["username1", "message1", "id1", "timestamp1"],